-SNAP-Ed is a free nutrition education program serving participants and low-income individuals eligible to receive SNAP benefits or other means tested Federal assistance programs throughout Ohio.
+SNAP-Ed is a free nutrition education program serving participants and low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs throughout Ohio.
 Nationally, SNAP-Ed operates in 50 states, plus 2 territories, and targets individuals (youth and adults), and families.
 SNAP-Ed is funded by USDA's Food and Nutrition Service and serves in partnership with the Ohio Department of Job and Family Services and Ohio State University Extension.
 The goal is to improve the likelihood that families and individuals who receive SNAP benefits (SNAP) will make healthy food choices and choose active lifestyles.

 SNAP-Ed Guiding Principles

-- Is intended to serve SNAP participants, low-income individuals eligible to receive SNAP benefits or other means tested Federal programs, and individuals residing in communities with a significant low income populations.
+- Is intended to serve SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal programs, and individuals residing in communities with a significant low-income populations.

 - Includes nutrition education and obesity prevention services consisting of a combination of educational strategies, accompanied by supporting policy, systems and environmental (PSE) interventions, demonstrated to facilitate the adoption of food and physical activity choices conducive to the health and well-being of participants.
-Nutrition education and obesity prevention services are delivered by Ohio SNAP-Ed staff in counties throughout the state in multiple venues such as schools, adult education and job training sites, faith based locations, community centers, elderly service sites, emergency food assistance sites, OSU Extension offices, famers markets, JFS offices, Head Start Program sites, homes, libraries, community health centers, public housing, shelters, WIC, and worksites.
+Nutrition education and obesity prevention services are delivered by Ohio SNAP-Ed staff in counties throughout the state in multiple venues such as schools, adult education and job training sites, faith-based locations, community centers, elderly service sites, emergency food assistance sites, OSU Extension offices, farmers markets, JFS offices, Head Start Program sites, homes, libraries, community health centers, public housing, shelters, WIC, and worksites.

 - Has the greatest potential impact on behaviors related to the nutrition and physical activity of the overall SNAP populations when it targets low income women and children.

-- Uses evidence-based, behaviorally focused interventions and maximizes its impact by concentrating on a small set of key population outcomes supported by evidence-based direct education, multilevel interventions, social marketing, PSE and partnerships.
+- Uses evidence-based, behaviorally-focused interventions and maximizes its impact by concentrating on a small set of key population outcomes supported by evidence-based direct education, multilevel interventions, social marketing, PSE and partnerships.